JulienRobberechts/nodejs-test-double-guide/readme.md

 | Fakes                |            Stub             |
 | Mock                 | Don't use them, prefer Stub |

-__Dummies__ are not really useful In javascript, because there is no need to implement any fixed interface.
+__Dummies__ are not really useful in javascript, because there is no need to implement any fixed interface.
 Therefore you'll never have to implement test doubles if it's not intended to be used in your component under test.

 __Spies__ are non invasive test double provided by almost all the testing frameworks.
 You could technically implement a spy yourself but it's really not worth it.

 __Stubs__ are invasive test double provided by almost all the testing frameworks.
 You could technically implement a stub yourself but it's really not worth it.
+With most libraries

 __Fakes__ are just smart stubs, their implementation is smarter and fully functional in contrast to a stub which have a very basic implementation (static most of the time).
 We'll consider Fakes and stub as one category.

 __Mocks__ are just stubs with some awareness of your test.
 Mocks are not the first type of test double to consider.
 Sinon have special objects for this, on other frameworks you need to use stubs.

-## 2. Decide what you want to mock
+## 2. Decide how you want to test double

 ### 2.1.
 Make your code easy to test

-How you should organize your production code to make it easy to mock.
+How you should organize your production code to make it easy to test double.

 The basic structure of javascript is the module.
 Your test should stay independent from internal details of the module.